talmadgi/Customer-Churn-Analysis/README.md

-Customer Churn Analysis
-Project Overview
-This project analyzes customer churn in a telecom company using Python and data visualization techniques.
-The goal is to identify key factors affecting customer retention and provide insights to reduce churn rates.

-Dataset Description
-The dataset contains 7,043 customer records with 21 features, including:

-Demographics: Gender, Senior Citizen, Partner, Dependents

-Subscription details: Tenure, Internet Service, Contract Type

-Billing & Payment: Monthly Charges, Total Charges, Payment Method

-Churn Label: Indicates whether a customer left the service

-Key Insights & Findings
-✅ 26.54% of customers have churned
-✅ Short-term users (1-2 months) churn the most
-✅ Senior Citizens have a higher churn rate
-✅ Month-to-month contracts have higher churn compared to yearly contracts ✅ Electronic check users have a higher churn rate
-✅ Customers without Online Security & Tech Support are more likely to leave

-Project Workflow
-✔ Data Preprocessing: Cleaning missing values, transforming variables ✔ Exploratory Data Analysis (EDA): Visualizing customer trends using Seaborn & Matplotlib ✔ Churn Pattern Analysis: Identifying high-risk customer segments ✔ Predictive Modeling (Future Scope): Machine learning to predict churn

-Technologies Used
-Python 🐍

-Pandas & NumPy for data handling

-Matplotlib & Seaborn for data visualization

-Future Enhancements
-🔹 Implement machine learning models (Logistic Regression, Decision Trees) 🔹 Develop a dashboard for real-time customer monitoring
+# 📊 Customer Churn Prediction and Retention Strategies Analysis
+# 📚 Project Overview
+This project focuses on analyzing customer churn patterns using a telecom dataset.
+The objective is to understand the key factors influencing customer attrition and uncover actionable insights to improve customer retention.

+Churn analysis is crucial for businesses to reduce revenue loss, build loyalty, and create proactive retention strategies.

+# 🔥 Project Workflow
+Data Inspection

+Loaded customer dataset and checked for missing or inconsistent values.

+Data Cleaning & Preprocessing

+Handled missing data.

+Converted data types where necessary (e.g., tenure, total charges).

+Created categorical and numerical features for analysis.

+Exploratory Data Analysis (EDA)

+Analyzed churn distribution across gender, senior citizenship, contract type, and payment methods.

+Visualized insights using pie charts, bar plots, and comparative analysis.

+Key Insight Discovery

+Identified major drivers of customer churn.

+Conclusion and Recommendations

+Suggested strategies based on insights to reduce churn.

+# 📈 Key Insights and Findings
+Overall Churn Rate:

+26.54% of customers have churned, while 73.46% stayed.

+Gender Influence:

+Both male and female customers showed similar churn rates, indicating gender has no significant effect on churn.

+Senior Citizens:

+Although senior citizens make up a smaller portion of the customer base, their churn rate is significantly higher (6.8%).

+Focused retention strategies are needed for senior citizens.

+Customer Tenure:

+Customers with shorter tenures (1–2 months) are more likely to churn, while long-term customers show better retention.

+Contract Type:

+Month-to-month contract customers have a higher likelihood of churn compared to those on 1-year or 2-year contracts.

+Payment Method:

+Customers using electronic checks are more prone to churn compared to customers using other payment methods like credit cards or bank transfers.

+# 🛠 Technologies Used
+Python (Pandas, NumPy)

+Matplotlib and Seaborn for data visualization

+Jupyter Notebook

+Git & GitHub for version control

+# 📋 Conclusion
+This analysis highlights that contract type, payment method, customer tenure, and senior citizenship are key drivers of customer churn.
+By offering incentives for long-term contracts, improving support for senior citizens, and promoting alternative payment methods, the company can significantly improve customer retention and reduce churn rates.

+Analyzed a dataset of 7,043 customers to identify churn behavior using Python (Pandas, Matplotlib, Seaborn).

+Found that 26.5% of customers churned, with key factors including month-to-month contracts, electronic check payments, and short tenures.

+Delivered 5+ actionable insights to support data-driven customer retention strategies, focusing on senior citizens and contract optimization.

+# THANK YOU